PET & ODOR TREATMENT FAQ

 Q: Will it take longer for areas treated for URINE to dry?

 YES.
 Subsurface treatments WILL EXTEND DRY TIMES.
 Treated areas should damp upon completion and be dry to the touch in 24-48 hours.
 Topical treatments are may extend dry times by about an hour, depending on the environment.
 It is important to minimize foot traffic while drying to avoid triggering “wicking.”
 (See Reappearing Stains below)

 Q: I have a stain that didn’t come out with my clean.

 Stains that survive Oxidizer Treatments MAY BE PERMANENT.
 Enzyme treatments alone may not remove all yellow stains.
 It is CRITICAL to reapply Greenguard after any urine contamination.
 Urine is an excellent stripper of factory stain guards.
 Our Gold Package and above INCLUDE Greenguard, the world’s FIRST EPA Certified GREEN protector.

 Q: My carpet looked great after the clean, but a spot came back a day or two later.

 Stains that reappear during the first 24-48 hours is typically “wicking.”
 WICKING – is the movement of moisture through capillary action from deep in the carpet, backing or pad during drying.
 Deep set stains, liquid spills and pet urine can all wick back to the surface after a clean.
 While we will do everything we can to minimize wicking, sometimes it is unavoidable.
 We always stand behind our work and will re-clean any areas of concern at no charge.
-This does not apply to stains or pet damage that a customer declines our recommendation for treatment, but we are happy to return and re-clean untreated or unknown deep set stains or spills at a reduced charge.
+This does not apply to stains or pet damage that a customer declines our recommendation for treatment, or enzyme injection treatments, but we are happy to return and re-clean untreated or unknown deep set stains or spills at a reduced charge.